getwrench/open_mustang/README.md

     - `memoizeScreen` - Invokes any method passed as argument only once.
         - `T memoizeScreen<T>(T Function() methodName)`
             ```dart
-            // In the snippet below, getScreenData method caches the return value of getData method, a Future.
+            // In the snippet below, getScreenData method caches the response of getData method, a Future.
-            // Even when getData method is called multiple times, method execution happens only the first time.
+            // Even when getData method is called multiple times, method execution happens only once and uses the
+            // response received the first time.
             Future<void> getData() async {
               Common common = MustangStore.get<Common>() ??
 Common();
               User user;